What would you like to Recycle?

 Household Hazardous Waste

 Household hazardous waste (HHW) is any waste from your home that you consider to be dangerous or of which you are unsure.
 It includes any leftover household product that is marked flammable, corrosive, explosive or poison.
-Common examples are pesticides, varnishes, paints, cleaners, and batteries which are banned from disposal as garbage at Hartland.
+Common examples are pesticides, varnishes, paints, cleaners, and batteries which are banned from disposal as garbage at Hartland Landfill.

 Reduce | Reuse | Recycle | Facilities